The Scheduler time headers can display multiple rows with different group sizes, custom HTML, and fully custom graphics drawn using active areas.

 License

 Licensed for testing and evaluation purposes.
-Please see the license agreement included in the sample project.
-You can use the source code of the tutorial if you are a licensed user of DayPilot Pro for JavaScript.
+Please see the LICENSE.md file included in the sample project.
+You can use the source code of this tutorial if you are a licensed user of DayPilot Pro for JavaScript.

 Basic Configuration